Q0tzly/goods-rental-system/docs/architecture.md

 - Automatically runs git add, commit, and push after file updates
 - Pushes changes to a local GitLab server for centralized and dispersion version control
 - Tags and branches can be used to track and restore specific periods

+---

+## Notes

+- Initial deployment is intended for full offline use, with no external dependencies